-The recipe contains two apples, peeled, cored and grated.
+The recipe contains two apples, peeled, cored, and grated.
 I have seen several recipes with diced or sliced apples but not with grated apples.
 The grated apples keep the pancakes fluffy and moist.
 It is the best way to have a winning breakfast dish.

 The recipe requires self-rising flour.
 I don’t usually have self-rising flour in my home.
 And if I do is for specialty cakes and my favorite apple pancakes recipe.
 My preferred choice of flour brand is King Arthur Self-Rising Flour.
 I am seriously in love with this brand!

-Fluffy Apple Pancakes with Maple Syrup Butter
+Maple Syrup Butter

-Preheat oven to 275 degree fahrenheit.
+- Preheat oven to 275 degree fahrenheit.
 Sift flour, cinnamon, ginger, and nutmeg together into a large bowl.
 Stir in the sugar.
 Make a well in the center of the dry ingredients.
 Beat the egg, milk, and vanilla extract together in a separate bowl.
 Pour into the well in the dry ingredients.
 Best the dry ingredients into the liquid, gradually drawing them in from the side, until a smooth batter is formed, then stir in the grated apples.

-Heat the butter in a large, nonstick skillet over medium heat until melted and bubbling or spray a griddle with Pam.
+- Heat the butter in a large, nonstick skillet over medium heat until melted and bubbling or spray a griddle with Pam.
 Add 3-4 tablespoons of the batter, spaced well apart.
 Cook for 1-2 minutes, or until beginning to bubble lightly on the top and looking set, then flip over with a spatula.
 Cook on the other side for 30 seconds, or until cooked through and golden brown.

-Transfer the pancakes to a warmed plate and keep warm in the preheated oven while you cook the remaining batter (it is not necessary to add extra butter to the skillet).
+- Transfer the pancakes to a warmed plate and keep warm in the preheated oven while you cook the remaining batter (it is not necessary to add extra butter to the skillet).
 Make a stack of the pancakes with parchment paper in between each pancake (this will keep them from being too soggy).

-To make the Maple Syrup Butter, melt the butter and syrup in a pan over low heat, stirring until smooth and combined.
+- To make the Maple Syrup Butter, melt the butter and syrup in a pan over low heat, stirring until smooth and combined.
 To serve, put the pancakes on serving dishes and spoon over the maple syrup butter.